qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 ![flow distribution: eventually defect work goes down and the increase of feature work will be substantial](/attachments/blogposts/2022/flowdistribution-5.jpg)

+As Abraham Lincoln once said:

+> “If I only had an hour to chop down a tree, I would spend the first 45 minutes sharpening my axe.” – Abraham Lincoln

+Improvements may pay off sooner than you or I believe.
+We've often seen and experienced it, and as often need to remind ourselves and our clients about this.

 # References

 - Mik Kersten, Project to Product (2018)